Revolutions of 1848: Among the educated

-The educated middle class were also affected by the decline in living standards.
+The educated middle class was also affected by a decline in living standards.
 Across Western Europe, industrialization had increased the demand for professionals to support the new industries.
 Societal expectations also began to favor education and careerism as means to achieve upward mobility, especially after the French Revolution.
 As a result, more young men across Europe enrolled in universities, expecting, according to Lenore O'Boyle, that "the diploma might do what a title of nobility had once done" and they would achieve positions of leadership in society.
-In the more industrialized economies of Britain and United States, more educated men were able to find work in private businesses, and consequently there was little to no revolutionary agitation among them in 1848.
-In Europe, however, where the pace of industrialization lagged, the only available professional careers were in the civil service, which could not open enough positions to meet demand.
+In the more industrialized economies of Britain and the United States, more educated men were able to find work in private businesses, and consequently, there was little to no revolutionary agitation among them in 1848.
+In mainland Europe, however, where the pace of industrialization lagged, the only available professional careers were in the civil service, which could not open enough positions to meet demand.

 The lack of work led to dissatisfaction among the educated, who felt that they were unable to live as their status demanded.
 This issue was most pronounced in Germany, where overcrowding in professional careers was so severe that it gave rise to what sociologist Wilhelm Heinrich Riehl termed an "intellectual proletariat" of "underpaid and aspiring lower civil servants, journalists, and schoolteachers".
 The intellectual proletariat was so numerous in Germany that, according to Riehl, they, not manual labourers, comprised "the real proletariat".
-Similar issues were reported in France, with politician Saint-Marc Girardin remarking that the educated constituted a "floating mass of unemployed and inconstant [persons] who form an army always available to the ambitious and the instigators of revolt", although contemporary records showed that the issue was exaggerated.
-Mass underemployment among journalists was particularly pressing.
-Journalism was seen as "the last refuge" for those who could not find work elsewhere, especially in Germany, and journalists were seen as politically dangerous, having been major organizers of the July Revolution in 1830, and later of the revolutions of 1848.
+Apart from the overcrowding of the professions, the middle class was also often deliberately excluded from political life and the bureaucracy by the state.
+Positions in the bureaucracy were restricted to those who could afford the education required for them, and, especially in France and the Austrian Empire, aristocrats remained influential, hindering career advancement.
+Professionals who could not find work turned to journalism as "the last refuge of those who had failed in other middle-class or professional careers", and were able to channel their frustration into political agitation, eventually becoming leaders in the revolutions in 1848.